Note: It is important to note here that various ceremonies

 Our 4th Sundance Meeting takes place at the Cultural Camp (cabin on the north side), beginning at 9:00 p.m.
 Those who wish to make a 4-year commitment to Sundance must attend if you have not attended the previous 3 meetings.

-Dancers must already have what they need: flags, eagle whistles (if you don’t have one, you will be given one).
+Dancers must already have what they need: flags, eagle whistles (if you don’t have one, we will give you one).
 Men dancers must have their wrap (red cloth worn around waist) and women dancers must wear a long skirt.
-Flags are 1 square meter of broth cloth, representing your colours.
+Flags are 1 square meter of broadcloth, representing your colours.
 If you haven’t asked for your colours, you may bring blue and white cloth (1 sq. meter each).
 You must also have your sage bracelets (sage wrapped in red cloth and worn around wrists and ankles).

 Sacred Fire will be lit before sundown.

 Who may attend?
 Aside from the Sundance Chief, his family, helpers, and Sundancers – elders, Sundancers’ relatives, friends, supporters and anyone interested in learning about the Sundance and wishing to experiencing it, may attend.

 Day 2 (Friday):

 The day begins with a sunrise ceremony.
 All Dancers must be present.